Miryung KimAssistant Professor

 TEL: (512) 232-3343

 My research focuses on software engineering, specifically on software evolution.
 My research group, Software Evolution and Analysis Laboratory, develops program analysis algorithms and development tools to make it easier to develop and evolve large scale software systems.
 SEAL's mission is to improve programmer productivity and program correctness.
 My group designs, implements, and evaluates automated software analysis algorithms and tools.
-We also conduct user studies with professional software engineers and carry out quantitative, statistical analysis of open source project data to make sound data-driven decisions for designing novel software engineering tools.
+We also conduct user studies with professional software engineers and carry out statistical analysis of open source project data to allow data-driven decisions for designing novel software engineering tools.

 Topics: Software engineering, software evolution